jmpq97/vmf-hashing/README.md

 ![Proposed vMF Method](assets/proposed_framework.png)

-Overview of vMF approach.
-Our model has three main components: a convolutional encoder that extracts high-level features from multivariate time series, a normalization step that projects these features onto the unit hypersphere, and a vMF-based loss that models each class as a von Mises–Fisher distribution.
+**Overview of vMF approach:** Our model has three main components: a convolutional encoder that extracts high-level features from multivariate time series, a normalization step that projects these features onto the unit hypersphere, and a vMF-based loss that models each class as a von Mises–Fisher distribution.
 Together, these components provide a way to embed input time series into a hyperspherical latent space where samples from the same class are pulled toward a shared centroid, while samples from different classes are pushed apart.
 The vMF property is realized by promoting compact and well-separated clusters on the hypersphere, which both reduces information loss during binarization and improves the discriminative power of the resulting hash codes.

 ---